 - What did you like doing most/least?
 Why?

 - What was the hardest thing about these activities?

 - What have you learned from doing this exercise?
 About yourself?
 About others?
 Is there something you want to do again?

-You can help the children make their fingerprints using ink pad and paper help the children make their finger prints.
-Tell the children that no two human beings have the same finger prints.
-Each of us is unique.
+You can help the children make their fingerprints using an ink pad and paper.
+Explain to the children how no two human beings have the same finger prints; each of us is unique.